GaryS007/Portfolio-1-Gary/README.md

 # Physio Medical

-Physio Medical is a Website that enables people seeking assistance with physical pain to read information about that pain and also conveniently arrange an appointment.
-With a simple yet attractive homepage that will briefly explain what we do and how we can help.
-A treatments pain which anyone suffering with pain can relate to and read information about.
-Then finally a contact us page which allows them to contact the practice or look at their location via google maps.
+Physio Medical is a Website that enables people seeking assistance with physical pain to read information about that pain and also conveniently contact the practice regarding their issue.
+With a simple homepage layout that briefly explains what we do and how we can help.
+Navigation aside, the homepage content conveniently links to the Treatments page which lists a variety of potential issues and provides information on each.
+Then finally a contact us page which allows them to contact the practice via a contact or look at their location via google maps.
 This website is specifically for people seeking a Physical Therapist in their local area so they can arrange an appointment and seek treatment ASAP.

 The aim of my project was to build a functional, practical and responsive website using CSS and HTML.